 Only Full Graduate (Advanced Degree) Members of TST's GCTS may be appointed Doctoral Supervisors, while Associate Members may only serve as Co-Supervisors or Supervisory Committee Members.
 (The TST website contains a complete listing of TST faculty with graduate [advanced degree] status.)
-In addition to having a good working relationship with a Doctoral Supervisor, students should look for potential Supervisors who have research competence in the area of the proposed thesis area (which is ordinarily demonstrated by publication, previous thesis direction, course teaching), as well as the requisite allied skills (like skills in research languages or knowledge of cognate disciplines).
+In addition to having a good working relationship with a Doctoral Supervisor, students should look for potential

+Supervisors who have research competence in the area of the proposed thesis area (which is ordinarily demonstrated by publication, previous thesis direction, course teaching), as well as the requisite allied skills (like skills in research languages or knowledge of cognate disciplines).

 Upon completion of course requirements the Doctoral Supervisory Committee will reconvene with the student to approve the Thesis Prospectus and to plan for the General Examinations (see Degree Regulations, §§C7 & C8).
 Within three months of completing the exams, the student will submit a full Thesis Proposal to the Doctoral Supervisory Committee, who will then oversee the preparation of the Thesis, meeting regularly with the student to evaluate and guide the dissertation work as it proceeds.
-The committee must meet at least once annually with the student and complete and file an assessment of student progress (see and §C1.5.).
-Please note that failure to submit this report in a timely fashion may affect student status and/or funding.
-(See General Regulations §A8.5) Supervisors (or Co-supervisors) are responsible for regular supervision even while on sabbatical.
+The committee must meet at least once each year with the student and submit an Annual Report Form (see §C1.5.).
+Failure to submit this report in a timely fashion may affect student status and/or funding.
+(See General Regulations §A8.5, §A9) Supervisors (or Co-supervisors) are responsible for regular supervision even while on sabbatical.